Simplify DevOps with low-code tools

 - Automate workflows and pipelines.
 A key principle behind both low-code tools and DevOps is automating manual tasks for greater efficiency and fewer errors.
 A good low-code platform will use built-in AI and automation to reduce the number of tasks that require human intervention.
 Use automation to streamline back-end DevOps complexities like testing, code changes, deployment, data management, security, and environment management so teams can focus more time on designing apps that solve business needs.

 - Manage application lifecycles.
 Many low-code environments have built-in application lifecycle management (ALM) tools that significantly speed continuous integration and deployment—two pillars of DevOps methodology.
 Choose a robust enterprise low-code platform with tools to ease design and development, continuously monitor application performance, simplify testing, and help with debugging and improvements.

 - Collaborate and communicate easily.
 Traditional DevOps connects developers and operations teams for maximum effectiveness.
-Low-code DevOps extends that by facilitating collaboration with technical and non-technical stakeholders across your organisation.
+Low-code DevOps extends that by facilitating collaboration with technical and non-technical stakeholders across your organization.
 A powerful low-code development platform will have collaboration capabilities that make it easy for anyone to contribute exactly when their intervention is needed.

 - Scale rapidly.
 With the combined efficiencies of low-code tools and DevOps, code generation is much less of a constraint.
 Choose an enterprise low-code platform with features that allow more people to build apps with less effort.
-A low-code environment enables growing organisations to create high-quality apps with fewer resources.
+A low-code environment enables growing organizations to create high-quality apps with fewer resources.

-Realise the business value of low-code DevOps
+Realize the business value of low-code DevOps

 Deploying an enterprise low-code platform has benefits that go beyond solving the traditional DevOps code bottleneck.
 Use low-code tools and DevOps together to gain these five key advantages: